medohatesu/medohatesu/README.md

 ## Here Are Some Projects 🏗
 * 🚩 [**gpacalculator**](https://github.com/medohatesu/a-beginner-gpa-calculator-)
-  * A beginner gpa calculator made by oop
+  * A beginner gpa calculator made using cpp